GreatCowBASIC/Help/output/md/constants.md

 <span class="strong">**About Constants**</span>

 A constant tells the compiler to find a given string, and replace it with another string.
-The `#Define` directive create constants.
+The `#Define` directive creates constants.

 Constants are useful for situations where a routine needs to be easily altered.
 For example, a define could be used to specify the amount of